chinmaygandi/Resume/README.md

 **Graduate Engineer Trainee**
 **Aug 2019 - Aug 2020**
 ```
-Worked as a CRM developer for a Fortune 500 insurance company

 • Developed a Plugin Automation Testing Tool to perform unit testing locally of all plugins in CRM D365 (eliminating the requirement of deployment solely for testing purposes)
 • Created a common Rest API Code which could be used by various javascript functions/plugins/code activities in CRM D365 application for retrieval of data
 • Handled various critical implementations in the Dyanmics 365 application such as, not limited to SSN number data masking etc